Legislation Will Improve Access to Health Care by Allowing Use of Technology to Treat Patients Remotely

 “In an age when technology has helped make the delivery of virtually any type of service easier for consumers, we should be looking for ways to apply this to one of the most critical services people rely on – health care,” said Coughlin (D-Middlesex).
 “Telemedicine will make it more efficient for patients to get the care they need.”

-“Telemedicine has the potential to vastly improve health outcomes,” said Conaway (D-Burlington), a practicing physician and chair of the Assembly Health and Senior Services Committee.
+“Telemedicine has the potential to vastly improve health outcomes,” said Conaway (D-Burlington), a practicing physician.
 “If patients can get the treatment they need in a more timely manner it will help prevent conditions from worsening or advancing to the point where there are far more serious consequences.”